suhanpz/gfgdoclab/README.md

 ### Bootstrap:
 It is a popular open-source front-end framework for building responsive and mobile-first websites and web applications.
 It provides a collection of CSS, JavaScript, and pre-designed UI components that can be easily integrated into web projects to create modern and visually appealing user interfaces.
 Bootstrap simplifies the process of designing and developing responsive websites with its grid system, typography, forms, buttons, navigation, and other UI elements.
 It also offers a variety of customization options, allowing developers to tailor the appearance and behavior of their web projects to suit their specific needs.
 Bootstrap is widely used in web development and has a large community of developers and resources available for support and documentation.

+### Web hosting and domain:

+##Web Hosting: Web hosting is a service that provides storage space and resources on a server to store and serve web pages and files.
+When you build a website, you need a place to store all the files, images, and content that make up your website.
+Web hosting providers offer servers that are connected to the internet and can host your website files, making them accessible to visitors who access your website via the internet.

+##Domain: A domain is the web address or URL (Uniform Resource Locator) that users enter in their web browsers to access your website.
+For example, "www.example.com" is a domain.
+A domain is unique and serves as the address of your website on the internet.
+It typically consists of a name (e.g., "example") and a domain extension (e.g., ".com", ".org", etc.).

+To launch a hospital website, you will need to register a domain name and subscribe to a web hosting service.
+Many web hosting providers also offer domain registration services, allowing you to purchase and manage your domain and hosting from the same provider.
+Once you have a domain and web hosting, you can upload your website files to the hosting server, configure the domain to point to the hosting server, and make your website accessible to visitors by entering the domain in their web browsers.

+When choosing a web hosting and domain provider for your hospital website, consider factors such as cost, reliability, performance, security, customer support, and any specific requirements or features that your website may need.
+It's important to select a reputable web hosting and domain provider to ensure your website's stability, security, and performance.

 ### STEPS TO HOST A WEBSITE:
 To host a website for free, follow these general steps:
 1.Choose a free web hosting service like GitHub Pages, Netlify, or InfinityFree.